SaswatPadhi/saswatpadhi.github.io/_blogposts/2023-12_qubes-audio-control/index.md

 but it's just not convenient.
 The situation gets even more complicated if we adjust volume on individual sink-input paths within AppVMs.
-It maybe quite confusing and frustrating to debug unexpected volume levels from certain AppVMs, or even certain applications within an AppVM.
+It may be quite confusing and frustrating to debug unexpected volume levels from certain AppVMs, or even certain applications within an AppVM.

 In summary, we have the following trade off with this approach: